marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

   - Implementation cpp file
     - Set tick to false
     - In BeginPlay() access my data table, find each row and store the information of each row in a row variable
-      - Use my UDataTable variable to call FindRow() function passing in the type of row I'm trying to find and store the value into my FMyDataStructrow variable
+      - Use my UDataTable variable to call FindRow() function passing in the type of row I'm trying to find and store the value into my MyDataRow variable
     - Implement the Getter for that metric
-      - return the row variable accessing the column variable
+      - return the the specific column on that row of which data we want to store
 ```cpp
 #include "MyActor.h"